-Exploration Geologist Michaela Flanagan reports for MiningIR from Australia.
+Exploration Geologist Michaela Flanigan reports for MiningIR from Australia.

 On the 10th of August, Moho Resources began offering share subscriptions with the goal of listing on the ASX (ASX: MOH).
 MOH controls three exploration prospects in Australia: the Empress Springs project adjacent to the historic Croyden goldfield in northern Queensland; the Silver Swan North nickel-gold project near Kalgoorlie in Western Australia; and the Burracoppin gold project in southeastern Western Australia.